 I often think, what if ten thousand years from now, whatever species is on this planet were to dig up all of our bones from this era and look at them.
 And let's say eighty per cent of the people are medicated on some form of anti-depressant or medication.
 First of all, what does it do to you when you suppress all those feelings inside of you and your secrets and your passions and all those things?
 And second of all, what does it do to your bones?
 Years later will they be able to look at them with devices like we look at bones now and analyse it by digging up the bones of the Prozac nation?

 I realise I am 'Dinosaur Girl' – that's me.
 That's what that song is about, so it's quite personal.
 They are all personal for different reasons.

 Overall was it an enjoyable experience recording "Super Blood Wolf Moon" considering the dense subject matter?

 Always!
 Writing and playing music is my joy, my passion, and my reason for living.
 Even if the subject matter, when you stand back and look at how heavy it is, I love every minute.
 If you give me a song, I jump on it like a hyena on a carcass - so I love writing, and I love writing for everyone, it’s the thing that makes my brain come alive, so YEAH!

 I love the artwork on the record.
 Who did it?

 I think it’s always a delicate balance because everybody has day jobs and families.
-That’s why we usually play gigs at weekends.
-It’s complicated, but we work around it and make it work for us.
+That's why we usually play gigs at weekends.
+It isn't straightforward, but we work around it and make it work for us.